vineel49/Viterbi_algorithm/README.md

 # Decoding convolutional codes using the Viterbi algorithm
 The Viterbi algorithm is implemented using arrays.
 Simulating 10^6 frames took just 332 seconds !

+You can learn Viterbi algorithm from this textbook: Digital Communications and Signal Processing by K Vasudevan, (unit 3).